How Much Does It Cost for Laser Tattoo Removal

 • How long should I wait between treatments?

-At Skinduced, a consultation gives you the chance to discuss your tattoo, your treatment goals, and whether full removal or fading is the better path for you.
+At Skinduced, a consultation gives you the chance to discuss your tattoo, your treatment goals, and whether maximum fading or fading for a cover-up is the more suitable path for you.

 Related Laser and Skin Treatments That May Be Relevant